Solar activity was eruptive for the last 24 hours.

 Based on today’s condition solar activity for the next 24 hours is predicted to be eruptive.

 The geomagnetic activity was on active level for the last 24 hours.

 The solar wind speed increase from 334 km/s and 508 km/s, north-south component of interplanetary magnetic field fluctuate between -9.2 nT and 10.5 nT There was geoeffective coronal hole at central equator, while the others at north-east and south pole were not geoeffective.
 There was substrom occurrence in the last 24 hours, started at 08:07 UT lasted for 5 hours 37 minutes with maximum intensity less than 1000 nT.

-The ionosphere activity is predicted to be quiet for the next 24 hours.
+Quiet level geomagnetic activity is expected for the next 24 hours.

-Very High electron flux is expected for the next 24 hours.
+Low level of elektron flux is expected for the next 24 hours.

 The flux of high-energy protons was at a quiet level due to low solar activity.